 My hair is not thin, but it's not thick either.
 I have oily roots and dry ends, and I get split ends easily.
 I hope you can help me!
 Thank you for your time. — Dominique

-A: Dominique, olive skin does usually look best with the cool tones I see in your pictures.
+A: Dominique, thank you for sending along your request for a hair consultation.
+You're right, olive skin does usually look best with the cool tones that I see in your pictures.
 I'm talking about your old highlights that you would have had done about a year ago.
 They're a beige blonde, which is a cool tone.

 But your skin tone is not as olive as you think.